cliffordwilliam/waffle-nest-api/project.log.md

 const fileExt = isCompiled ? 'js' : 'ts'; // Use .js in production, .ts in dev const baseDir = isCompiled ? __dirname : __dirname + '/../src';

-// cli does not work so use ifee void (async () => {
+// cli does not work so use iife void (async () => {
   const dataSource = new DataSource({
     ...databaseConfig,